New Members FAQ

 Check the weather for the area and choose appropriate clothes and footwear.
 Other walking sites can give you far more information about this.
 Walking boots are usually best in winter; trainers a reasonable alternative in summer.
 Depending on the season and weather forecast, come prepared for sun, rain, mud, etc. Bring plenty of water in summer, and food if you prefer not to have a pub lunch.
 A small first-aid kit is a good idea too.

-If you have a GPS-enabled device you can download the basic route of each walk (in gpx or kml format), although it will not necessarily include all the walk's variations.
+If you have a GPS smartphone, you can download the basic route of each walk (in gpx or kml format), although it will not necessarily include all the walk's variations.
 This file is intended to be used in conjunction with the main walk document.
 It does not include background information about the features to be seen on the walk, nor practical data about the trains, lunch and tea places, etc.

 For the most comprehensive information you should bring a copy of the Walk Instructions.
 If you have a mobile device which can display PDF documents you don't need to print a paper copy.
 Many of the walks are in this format and can be downloaded directly; for others, use the Print to PDF function in your web browser (if it doesn't have this functionality, install one of the many freeware utilities which are available online).
 Note that some of the HTML-format walks have additional features allowing you to control exactly what gets printed.
 Even if you have chosen one of the Book walks and have a copy of that volume, check the walk's page on the website: there may be more up-to-date directions which you can print or download.

 All the Book walks contain comprehensive walk instructions and a sketch map, but the level of detail in the Extra walks is more varied.
 Those with minimal walk instructions require you to bring a suitable map and perhaps a compass; the walk document will say this and the walk poster should mention it too.
 You can print a map of the route from the "OS Map" link on each walk page.